A Survey of Reinforcement Learning For Economics: Bandits and Dynamic Pricing

 The UCB-PI algorithm combines dominance elimination with a price-scaled exploration bonus:

 if $p_k$ is not dominated, and $I_{p_k}(t) = 0$ otherwise, where $\hat{\mu}_{p_k}(t)$ is the average profit observed at price $p_k$ and $N_{p_k}(t)$ is the number of trials.\footnote{Standard UCB1 uses an exploration bonus of $\sqrt{2\ln t / N_{p_k}(t)}$, which assumes rewards in $[0,1]$.
-Since profit at price $p_k$ is bounded by $p_k$, scaling the bonus by $p_k$ tightens exploration for cheap prices that cannot contribute much profit regardless.} Two innovations drive the improvement over standard UCB1.
+Since profit at price $p_k$ is bounded by $p_k$, scaling the bonus by $p_k$ tightens exploration for cheap prices that cannot contribute much profit regardless.} The improvement over standard UCB1 comes from two design choices.
 First, dominance elimination reduces the effective number of arms the algorithm must explore.
 Second, the $p_k$ scaling focuses exploration on prices where uncertainty actually matters for profit.
-Together, these yield $O(\log T)$ regret.
+These gains come from pruning dominated arms and calibrating arm-level exploration; they do not fully exploit smoothness or monotone dependence across nearby prices.
+Together, within the partial-identification model, these yield $O(\log T)$ regret.

 where $\Delta_k = \mu_{k^*} - \mu_k$ is the gap between arm $k$ and the optimal arm.\footnote{The first sum is the leading term, scaling as $O(\log T)$.
 The second sum is a constant that does not grow with $T$.
 Replacing $p_k$ with 1 recovers the standard UCB1 bound, which is looser.}